Thursday, February 27, 2025

 Those who looked closely

-saw their accidents
+saw their misfortunes

 hidden among my own.

-Yet, the one person I needed most to see
+Yet the one person I needed most to see

 did not care.